Velvet Darkness (band): "Insomniac" and SaraF's departure (2019–2022)

-On 25 November 2019, Velvet Darkness released their first single with Altair as guitarist, “Insomniac”, recorded at Sound Mob Studio in Mexico City.
+On 25 November 2019, Velvet Darkness released their first single with Altair as guitarist, "Insomniac", recorded at Sound Mob Studio in Mexico City.

-In 2020, due to COVID-19 pandemic, plans to record a new album got postponed.
+In 2020, due to the COVID-19 pandemic, plans to record a new album got postponed.
 Instead, the band has released several virtual collaboration videos.
 On 4 May, as part of the Star Wars Day celebrations, they released a cover version of John Williams’s “Cantina Band” with members of bands such as Thrashsteel and Enso.
 On 8 June, being the second anniversary of Nothing But Glory, a video for the title track featured members from Jet Jaguar, Lvto, Driven, Everlight, Erzsebeth, Reckoning, and new collaborations with Ang and Largher.
 On 28 September, a cover version of Ozzy Osbourne's Bark at the Moon was released featuring Agora's Sergio Aguilar on guitar.

 On 25 August 2020, the band released a new recording of the song "The Prince of Mist", this being the third song rerecorded from their EP Delusion so far, and the first to feature Altair.
 On 29 October, as part of Halloween celebrations, they released a cover version of Misfits' 1997 song Dig Up Her Bones with an alternate lineup: SaraF on vocals, Kray and Yanez on guitars, Altair on bass, and Michaels on drums.

 On 29 June 2022, the band announced the departure of Joe SaraF citing personal motives, leaving Kray as the only founding member remaining.
 On 6 September 2022, Murasaki was introduced as the new guitarist.